YBCA’s Young Artists at Work present

 Fri, Apr 27 • 5 pm

-Yerba Buena Gardens and Sculpture Court
+Yerba Buena Gardens and Third Street Courtyard

 The Yerba Buena Center for the Arts Young Artists at Work (YAAW) multidisciplinary residency program proudly joins the Bay Area National Dance Week celebration with Urbanian, a free public performance in the open spaces surrounding YBCA.
 Come experience the latest work of groundbreaking young Bay Area artists, including site-specific physical theatre meditations on notions of equality, environmentalism, economics and education.